AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 ### Conclusion:
 CatBoost with Bayes Search optimization was the best performing model based on ROC-AUC (our primary performing metric), and using SHAP, based on the model, our top five features that significantly influenced the development of diabetes are HbA1c_level, blood_glucose_level, age, bmi, and hypertension.
 While heart disease (the only explicit disease other than diabetes) has somewhat played a role in determining the development of diabetes, it has not played as large of a role.
 Thus, while heart disease can possibly play a role in developing diabetes, it does not largely determine in whether you will develop diabetes or not.

+Also, based on our performing metrics, while our best-performing model did well in not misdiagnosing (diagnoising those with no noticeable developing diabetes with the disease), it would need some improvement in detecting those with actual development of diabetes (our model did miss some patients with actual development of diabetes).
+This is probably due to the heavy class imbalance in our dataset where a good majority of the patients in our dataset did not have any significant development in diabetes vs noticeable development of diabetes.

 ### Possible Next Steps:
 - Implementing an optimized (by ROC-AUC) Naive Bayes model